 WHY THEY ARE GOOD FOR YOU

 Chia seeds are rich in fiber, healthy fats, and antioxidants that help prevent cell damage.

-Chia seeds are also rich in essential fatty acids, omega-3 and omega-6.
+Chia seeds are also rich in the essential fatty acids: omega-3 and omega-6.
 Essential fatty acids are fatty substances that your body needs to function.
 They are not made in the body, and you must get them from foods.

-Researchers are looking at whether consuming more of the fatty acids found in chia seeds can improve blood pressure, heart health, blood sugar, or provide other benefits.
+Researchers are looking at the benefits of chia, in particular whether consuming more of the fatty acids found in chia seeds can improve blood pressure, heart health, and blood sugar.

 Chia seeds can be added or sprinkled on almost anything.
-There is no preparation needed.
+There is no preparation needed -- unlike flax seed, chia seeds do not need to be ground for maximal benefit.
 To add chia seeds to your diet:

-- Add them to your drinks, smoothies, yogurt, or cereal.
+- Use them in drinks, smoothies, yogurt, or oatmeal.

-- Add them to soups, salads, or pasta dishes.
+- Add them to soups or any cooked dishes.

-You can also grind chia seeds into a paste and add the paste to your dough or other mixes before cooking or baking.
+Chia seeds can be ground into a paste and added to your dough or other mixes before cooking or baking.